LeoYReyes/SeniorDesign/WindowsServiceTracker/README.txt

 Key-logger installation
-Navigate to the directory (in Windows explorer) containing 'WTKL.exe' Right click 'WTKL.exe' and select create shortcut place the shortcut in
+Navigate to the directory (in Windows explorer) containing 'WTKL.exe' Right click 'WTKL.exe' and select 'Properties'.
+Select the 'Compatibility' tab, select 'Change settings for all users', select 'Run this program as an administrator', then apply changes.
+Right click 'WTKL.exe' and select create shortcut place the shortcut in
 Windows 7: 'C:\Documents and Settings\All Users\Start Menu\Programs\Startup'